Cars Brands that start with H

 Hudson Logo

-Between 1909 and 1954, the Hudson Motor Car Company was a car brand in Detroit, Michigan, USA.
-The corporation got its name from the name of Joseph L. Hudson, who had financed its creation.
-Among the founders was Roy D. Chapin, Sr. The first car – the Twenty was made in the year of its founding, becoming the cheapest in the US.
-In addition to the widespread mass production of affordable cars, the brand is also known for developing innovative innovations for cars and a 6-cylinder engine.
-In 1919, the brand created a joint production with Essex, with which the cooperation ceased in 1932.
+Between 1909 and 1954, there was a car brand called Hudson Motor Car Company in Detroit, Michigan, United States.
+The corporation got its name from the surname of Joseph L. Hudson, who financed its creation.
+Among the founders was Roy D. Chapin Sr. The company’s first automobile, the Twenty, was produced the year the company was founded, becoming the cheapest automobile in the United States.
+In addition to the widespread mass production of affordable cars, the brand is also known for developing innovative designs for automobiles and the 6-cylinder engine.
+In 1919, the brand formed a joint production with Essex, a partnership that ended in 1932.

 Hulme Supercars